nomo-app/nomo-app.github.io/README.md

 - Authentication with Nomo-ID or Nomo-Auth.
 - And much more to come...

-### Find out more about Web-Plugins
+### Find out more about WebOns

-Visit the **Nomo Plugin Kit** at the [GitHub repository](https://github.com/nomo-app/nomo-plugin-kit) to see what web-plugins can do.
+Visit the **Nomo WebOn Kit** at the [GitHub repository](https://github.com/nomo-app/nomo-webon-kit) to see what WebOns can do.
-The repository contains a demo plugin where you can see how to create a plugin for the Nomo app.
+The repository contains a demo WebOn where you can see how to create a WebOn for the Nomo app.

-Moreover, the following npm packages are provided for plugin developers:
+Moreover, the following npm packages are provided for WebOn developers:

 - <https://www.npmjs.com/package/nomo-plugin-kit>
 - <https://www.npmjs.com/package/ethersjs-nomo-plugins>